udesh98/sample-project-library-dotNet/README.md

 # sample-project-library-dotNet

-# Sample web app for library management
+# Sample web api for library management using .net core